yext/pages-starter-react-locations/README.md

 ### localData

 Contains example stream documents that are used while local developing.
 By default this repo contains example files that work with the provided example templates.
-You can generate real stream documents specific to your Yext account via `yext sites generate-test-data`.
+You can generate real stream documents specific to your Yext account via `yext pages generate-test-data`.

 NOTE: You normally wouldn't want to check in the localData folder as it's only used for local dev.
 It is gitignored by default.

 ### sites-config

 Contains a single `ci.json` file.
 This file defines how the Yext CI system will build your project.
 It is not used during local dev.
-However, it is used when running a local production build (i.e. `yext sites build`).
+However, it is used when running a local production build (i.e. `yext pages build`).

 NOTE: A `features.json` file will automatically be generated during CI build for you based on the `config`s defined in your templates.
-One has been checked in to this repo so that `yext sites generate-test-data` works out of the box (assuming you've `yext init`'ed with your Yext account).
-If this file doesn't exist then `yext sites build` will implicitly generate a new one when it calls `npm run directbuild` (defined in `sites-config/ci.json`).
+One has been checked in to this repo so that `yext pages generate-test-data` works out of the box (assuming you've `yext init`'ed with your Yext account).
+If this file doesn't exist then `yext pages build` will implicitly generate a new one when it calls `npm run directbuild` (defined in `sites-config/ci.json`).

 ### src